Mohamed Amin Didi: Investigation on Amin's death

-Labeeq said the case involves loss of fundamental human rights due to systemic abuse by state institutions.
-He said it needs to be made clearer how the state treated Ameen.

-He also requested to overturn Ameen’s conviction as a traitor.
+Rasheed said the case involves loss of fundamental human rights due to systemic abuse by state institutions.
+He said it needs to be made clearer how the state treated Amin.
+He has also requested to overturn Amin's conviction as a traitor.

 Ameen served as President of Maldives for eight months – between January 1953 and August 1953.
 He was removed from power and banished to Vihamanaafushi Island – now Kurumba Island Resort – where he died in January 1954.

-The Office of Ombudsperson for Transitional Justice is mandated with identifying and investigating systemic human rights violations by state institutions.
+The Office of Ombudsperson for Transitional Justice was mandated with identifying and investigating systemic human rights violations by state institutions.
+However, the office has since expired in 19 November 2023 and faced multiple allegations of investigations not being investigated properly.

 Family

-Amin Didi had one daughter, Ameena Mohamed Ameen.
+Amin Didi had one daughter, Annabeela Ameena Mohamed Amin.
 His grandson Ameen Faisal was the Minister of Defence and National Security of Maldives.
 His other grandchildren are Ibrahim Faisal, Farahanaz Faisal and Aishath Shuweykar.
 His mother's name was Aishath Didi his father's name was Ahmed Dhoshimeynaa Kileygefaanu.